 The Wisconsin Lake Modeling Suite (WiLMS) model is a lake water quality-planning tool.
 The WiLMS model structure is organized into four principal parts: front-end, phosphorus prediction, internal loading and trophic response.
 Models WiLMS 3.3.18 (…

-In order to keep DNR servers up to date, DNR will be patching the GIS servers to the latest service level on the morning of Sunday, April 27.
+In order to keep DNR servers up to date, DNR will be patching the GIS servers to the latest service level on the morning of Sunday, December 7.
 During this update, users may see unexpected issues with DNR’s web map viewers.
-We apologize in advance for…
+We…

 The Wisconsin Department of Natural Resources (DNR) is committed to promoting diversity, fairness, equity and the principles of environmental justice.
 We also ensure we do not discriminate in our programs, decisions, actions or delivery of services.